top of page

 a.
 Any member of the Political Committee may propose an endorsement for a candidate subject to Section 3 paragraph 1.
 Following approval by a majority vote of such motion by the Political Committee, the Board of Directors shall take up consideration of the endorsement proposal, which it may accept or modify.
 Absent a proposal for an endorsement of a candidate subject to Section 3 by the Political Committee, the Board of Directors shall be empowered to make an endorsement in the first instance when and as it may deem necessary.
 In either case, a two-thirds vote in favor by the Board shall be required to approve the endorsement.

 b.
-The Political Committee may consider proposals for endorsements for candidates subject to Section 3 paragraph 2 upon the affirmative consent of the regional chapter(s) with jurisdiction in the manner provided by a written directive by the Vice President of Political Affairs each cycle not later than 30 days after a YDMA Convention.
-In the event that there is not an active regional chapter which would have jurisdiction, a member of the Board of Directors may propose an endorsement to the Political Committee.
+The Political Committee may consider proposals for endorsements for candidates subject to Section 3 paragraph 2 upon the affirmative consent of the regional director(s) with jurisdiction in the manner provided by a written directive by the Vice President of Political Affairs each cycle not later than 30 days after a YDMA Convention.
+In the event that there is not a regional director which would have jurisdiction, a member of the Board of Directors may propose an endorsement to the Political Committee.
 Following approval by a majority vote of such motion by the Political Committee, the Board of Directors shall take up consideration of the endorsement proposal, which it may accept or modify.
 A two-thirds vote in favor by the Board shall be required to approve the endorsement.

 Section 5: Levels of Endorsement